Azure/azure-functions-java-library/README.md

 All the input and output bindings can be defined in `function.json` (not recommended), or in the Java method by using annotations (recommended).
 All the types and annotations used in this document are included in the `azure-functions-java-library` package.

-### Sample

-Here is an example for a simple Azure Function written in Java:
+Here is an example of a HttpTrigger Azure function in Java:

 ```Java
 package com.example;